Thinking about Evolution & Economics and Some Notes on the Natural Selection of Ideas

 Zvi Eiref & focus on the vital few - depth of understanding and competence comes from specialisation - 'don't sprinkle the desert with a teaspoon' ...

-Douglas McGregor & 'The Human Side of Enterprise', 1960 - all folk are different with different skills - it takes two to tango and however macho the command the girls always seem to dance backwards ...
+Douglas McGregor & 'The Human Side of Enterprise', 1960 - all folk are different with different skills - it takes two to tango and however macho the command the girls always seem to love to dance backwards ...

 Ram Charan at Four Acres & a 'helicopter' overview of reality - a way of thinking which avoided the analysis paralysis of irrelevant 'tittle tattle', it's only through 'detached introspection' that you can grasp how the tapestry emerges - this was Immanuel Kant's 'enlarged mentality' ... empathy ... social intelligence ... a worldview from the perspective of others ...